 We are not Irish, but St Patrick’s Day is big in school, and it’s a perfect opportunity to celebrate all things green and gold.
 We read several new books for St Patrick’s Day – our favorite was A Fine St Patrick’s Day by Susan Wojciechowski illustrated by Tom Curry.
-I had some interesting discussions with Anna about doing the right thing based on this tale of values and decision making.
+I had some interesting discussions with Smarty about doing the right thing based on this tale of values and decision making.

 March is Women’s History month.
 We read several wonderful books about women who left their mark in history – scientists, queens and explorers.
 I really enjoyed Amelia and Eleanor Go For a Ride with striking black-and-white illustrations by Brian Selznick.
-Anna’s favorite was Who Was Queen Elizabeth since she was very fascinated by Elizabeth’s story told in The Story of the World.
+Smarty's favorite was Who Was Queen Elizabeth since she was very fascinated by Elizabeth’s story told in The Story of the World.

 Passover was the only Jewish holiday celebrated by my ultra-Communist and totally atheistic Jewish grandparents.
 I still remember fondly a special meal with a treat that was happening only once a year – matzo bread.
 Now I continue Passover tradition with my own daughter – we had friends over for a meal of crockpot lamb and the kids had fun looking for the Afikomen.
 We also read A Picture Book of Passover by David A Adler that gives an overview of the Bible story and describes how this holiday is celebrated by millions of Jews around the world.